vanruc/todoApp/README.md

 And this is the `Todo List` which we have
 ![](doc_img_src/todolist%20after.png)

-***Tara!!!***
+***Ta-da!!!***

-We already done all `List Main` for our `Todo` module.
+We already completed `List Main` for our `Todo` module.
 We will cover ***Views, widgets and layout*** in next section

 ## Views, widgets and layout
-In this section we will go to override the default detail view which generated by Skyve.
+In this section we will go to override the default detail view which is generated by Skyve.

 ### Staff Edit View
-Skyve provide us very useful function to create default `edit view` base on our document attributes and attributes type, default widget will be apply for each attribute type.
+Skyve provide us very useful function to create default `edit view` based on our document attributes and attributes type, the default widget will be applied for each attribute type.

-So to create our Staff `edit view` we will go through below steps:
+So to create our Staff `edit view`, we will go through below steps:

-1. create `edit view`
+1. Create `edit view`
-2. customize `edit view` to match with our requirements.
+2. Customize `edit view` to match our requirements.

 #### Create edit view
-1. Right click to your `Project Name` on `Project Explorer` window -> Run As -> Run Configurations
+1. Right click to your `Project Name` in the `Project Explorer` window -> Run As -> Run Configurations
 ![](doc_img_src/staffcreateeditview.png)
-2. The `Run Configuration` window appears, looking on `Maven Build` then click `todoApp - Generate Edit View` option, then click to `Run` button.
+2. The `Run Configuration` window appears, looking at `Maven Build` then click `todoApp - Generate Edit View` option, then click the `Run` button.
 ![](doc_img_src/runstaffeditview.png)
 3. Take a look on the `Console` window.
 It will ask you for `module name` and `document name`.
 I will input `todo` as the `module name` and `Staff` as the `document name`.
 ![](doc_img_src/entertodoandstaff.png)

 It will run and create an `edit` view for us automatically.

-Now, Take a look on your `Staff` package, you will see a `views` package was created.
-Expand the `view` package we will see the `generatedEdit.xml` file.
+Now, Take a look in your `Staff` package, you will see a `views` package was created.
+Expand the `view` package and we will see the `generatedEdit.xml` file.
 ![](doc_img_src/staffGeneratedEditXml.png)

-To get it work, we will need to rename the xml file to `edit.xml`.
+To get it to work, we will need to rename the xml file to `edit.xml`.

-Aha, now we will go to add something to the edit view for testing purpose.
+A-ha, now we will add something to the edit view for testing purpose.

 I will add "This is my edit view" to the view for testing, like below:
 ![](doc_img_src/thisIsMyEditView.png)

-***Note that: After generate each view, you will need to Re-deploy your application to take affect.
-After redeploy any change on the view except for condition, we no need to Run Configuration and Re-deploy Application.
-Just change and refresh your Browser, it will take affect immediately.***
+***Note that: After generating each view, you will need to re-deploy your application for the changes to take affect.
+After re-deploying any change on the view, except for condition, we do not need to Run Configuration and re-deploy Application.
+Just change and refresh your browser, it will take effect immediately.***

-After refresh browser we will see the text we was added to `edit view` like below:
+After refreshing browser we will see the text we was added to `edit view` like below:
 ![](doc_img_src/thisIsMyEditViewResult.png)

 Tara!!!
 It work like a charm!!!